-Elementary Education, Grades PreK-6
+Elementary Education Concentration, Grades PreK-6

-Dr. Doris Martin, Coordinator For information, call (540) 568-6337
+Dr. Gerald Green, Graduate Concentration Coordinator For information, call (540) 568-3580

-The Elementary Education Master of Arts in Teaching Program prepares students to become teachers of students in grades PreK-6.
+The Elementary Education Master of Arts in Teaching concentration prepares candidates to become teachers of students in grades PreK-6.
 The Elementary Education Program is based on the successful completion of the Interdisciplinary Liberal Studies major or equivalent.
 The program is designed to provide students with a background of content information necessary for teaching children in the elementary grades.

-Note: acceptance into the ECED licensure program and its completion at the undergraduate level is no guarantee for acceptance into the ELED licensure program.
-Undergraduate students who wish to become licensed in ELED, PreK-6, must first complete the license for ECED, Prek-3.
-To add the grades 4-6 portion and the M.A.T., students must apply and be accepted through the College of Graduate and Professional Programs.
+Note: Acceptance into the ECED licensure program and its completion at the undergraduate level is no guarantee for acceptance into the ELED licensure program.
+Undergraduate students who wish to become licensed in ELED, PreK-6, must first complete the license for ECED, PreK-3.
+To add the grades 4-6 portion and the M.A.T., candidates must apply and be accepted through the College of Graduate and Professional Programs.
 Acceptance will be limited by available space and student qualifications.